 This monograph examines James Clerk Maxwell’s contributions to electromagnetism to gain insight into the practice of science by focusing on scientific methodology as applied by scientists.
 First and foremost, this study is concerned with practices that are reflected in scientific texts and the ways...

 This volume launches a new series of contemporary conversations about scientific classification.
 Most philosophical conversations about kinds have focused centrally or solely on natural kinds, that is, kinds whose existence is not dependent on the scientific process of synthesis.
 This volume ...

 This book charts the development of nanotechnology in relation to society from the early years of the twenty-first century.
 It offers a sustained analysis of the life of nanotechnology, from the laboratory to society, from scientific promises to societal governance, and attempts to modulate ...

-Emily Herring, Kevin Matthew Jones, Konstantin S. Kiprijanov, Laura M Sellers
+By Emily Herring, Kevin Jones, Konstantin Kiprijanov, Laura Sellers

 Integrated History and Philosophy of Science (iHPS) is commonly understood as the study of science from a combined historical and philosophical perspective.
 Yet, since its gradual formation as a research field, the question of how to suitably integrate both perspectives remains open.
 This volume ...

 By Nadine de Courtenay, Olivier Darrigol, Oliver Schlaudt

 Systems of units still fail to attract the philosophical attention they deserve, but this could change with the current reform of the International System of Units (SI).
 Most of the SI base units will henceforth be based on certain laws of nature and a choice of fundamental constants whose values ...